First published September 2nd, 2006

 During the course I worked for two years at Bradshaw Gass & Hope, Architects (in Bolton), and at the end of the seven year stint was elected to Corporate Membership of the Royal Institute of British Architects (in 1974).

 From 1971 to 1973 I worked as a trainee architect at June Partington Architects in Bolton, then briefly at John Gaytten Associates (Architects) near Oldham, until I took a position in September 1974 as Senior Architect in the Department of Architecture of Bolton Metropolitan Borough Council - now Bolton Council.

 My ambition was to become Bolton's Borough Architect, who was at that time Geoffrey H. Brooks, a perfect gentleman with an excellent professional reputation in the region.
-As a result of Thatcherism throughout the 1980s there were many changes in British Local Government, and the Borough Architect's position was downgraded to Chief Architect, in the Planning & Engineering Department, to which I was appointed some time around 1986.
+As a result of Thatcherism throughout the 1980s there were many changes in British Local Government, and the Borough Architect's position was downgraded to Chief Architect, in the Planning & Engineering Department, a post to which I was appointed some time around 1986.

 From 1979 to 1982 I took a three-year part-time Postgraduate Diploma in Management Studies (DMS) which I passed with distinction and subsequently became a member of the British Institute of Management (which ceased to exist in 1992).

 My position as Chief Architect became Assistant Director (Property) during the 1990s.
 As a Local Government Chief Officer I was manager of a unit of up to 100 staff.
 Also in the 1990s came Compulsory Competitive Tendering in British public services - another Thatcherite policy.
 By the time I took early retirement (at 52, in October 2000) the unit had been made into 'client' v 'contractor' - I managed the contractor.